Ultimate BBQ Pork Rub Recipe

 How To Use This Pork Rub

-When applying this pork rub start with some type of liquid binder to help it stick.
+Before applying this pork rub start with some liquid binder to help it stick.
 We use olive oil, beef or chicken stock, mustard, or Worcestershire.
-Place the binder on your meat and then use your hands from 8 inches in height and liberally season pork or chicken.
+Place the binder on your meat and then liberally season the meat.
+If using as a dry brine allow up to 24 hours to flavor.

 How Long Should Meat Marinate In The Rub

-Liberally apply the dry rub to the meat or vegetables so it’s completely coated for at least an hour before cooking when possible.
+Liberally apply the pork rub to the meat so it’s completely coated for at least an hour before cooking when possible.
 You can add more flavor if you season the day before cooking.
 But honestly, if all you have is 10 minutes between seasoning your meat and cooking it, it will still be delicious!

 Rub Variations

-To summarize our previous article on dry rubs we always keep the three S’s in mind: Sweet, Savory, Spice (aka heat)
+To summarize our previous article on rubs keep the three S’s in mind: Sweet, Savory, Spice (aka heat)

 • Sweet: what we start with.
 Dark brown sugar (or light brown), cane or turbinado.
 This will help to create a caramelized crusty exterior (bark).
 To balance the sugar, this is where the savory comes in.